IQSS/dataverse/doc/sphinx-guides/source/container/base-image.rst

       - Description
     * - ``STORAGE_DIR``
       - ``/dv``
       - This place is writeable by the Payara user, making it usable as a place to store research data, customizations or other.
         Images inheriting the base image should create distinct folders here, backed by different mounted volumes.
+        Enforce correct filesystem permissions on the mounted volume using ``fix-fs-perms.sh`` from :doc:`configbaker-image` or similar scripts.
     * - ``SECRETS_DIR``
       - ``/secrets``
       - Mount secrets or other here, being picked up automatically by